pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `split-region-on-table`

-+ To turn on the switch to split Region by table.
++ Determines whether to split Region by table.
 It is recommended for you to use the feature only in TiDB mode.
 + Default value: `true`

 ### `batch-split-limit`